0xDBFB7/ionprinter/documents/story_so_far.md

 Due to all sorts of effects (), quantities like total energy, momentum, etc in a PiC simulation can diverge and

 Particles within the same cell of a PiC simulation won't feel any force, so 'Coulomb collisions' are usually added in seperately.

+HBM2

+Summing up charge on electrode

+FBPic

+Electron recombination is a relatively slow process.
+It's what gives rise to the latent glow of fluorescent tubes, the green airglow of the atmosphere, and other pretty glows.
+A similar process (electron-hole recombination) allows LEDs to produce light.